Breakthrough-Development/raul-gym-fitness/documentation/23-forms/10-action-callback.md

 - For complex flows, centralize feedback in a UI store rather than per-form
 - Guard callback execution using `actionState.timestamp` so effects don't fire on initial render or for unchanged results.
 Compare against a ref and update it after handling.
 - Ensure your action helpers set a fresh `timestamp` on every new result (both success and error) so the guard works reliably.
+- When returning validation errors, include the submitted data as `payload` so the client can repopulate inputs on error without losing user input.